cookiejar/cookietemple/docs/bump_version.rst

 ==============================================

 Increasing the version of an already existing project is often times a cumbersome and error prone process, since the version has to be changed in multiple places.
-To facilitate this process, cookietemple provides a :code:`bump-version` command, which conveniently increases the version across several files.
+To facilitate this process, cookietemple provides a ``bump-version`` command, which conveniently increases the version across several files.
 Additionally, bump-version inserts a new section into the changelog using the specified new version.

 .. code::